caseyanderson/tip120_controller/README.md

 ## Overview

-This repository provides `Printed Circuit Board` (`PCB`) files, as well as Software Examples, for an Arduino-based `TIP120` actuator controlled via Potentiometer (or any Voltage Divider).
+This repository provides `Printed Circuit Board` (`PCB`) files, as well as Software Examples, for an Arduino-based `TIP120` actuator controlled via `Potentiometer` (or any `Voltage Divider`).
 As described (in more detail) [here](http://bildr.org/2011/03/high-power-control-with-arduino-and-tip120/), the TIP120 is capable of actuating Brushless DC Motors, Vibration Motors, Solenoids, or Large Lights, to name only a few.

 ## PCB

 This double-sided `Pin Through Hole` (`PTH`) PCB was created in EAGLE.

+`VCC` is supplied to the board via `RAW`. `VCC` is also passed to the `tip` pin of the `CONN JACK STEREO 3.5MM` to actuate the load.
+Connection to motors/solenoids/whatever is accomplished via 3.5mm audio cable.
+Rate of actuation is set via `Potentiometer` and passed to `Arduino Mini` via `A0`.

 ### BOM